-Carroll enlisted Alan Guth, the G in BGV theorem, for help in the debate.
+Carroll enlisted Alan Guth, the G in BGV theorem, for help in this elaborate ruse.
 Carroll showed a picture of Guth holding a sign that read “[The universe is] very likely eternal but nobody knows.”
 The picture had its desired effect on the debate.
 It was powerful and shocking, especially for the viewers who were aware that all of Guth’s relevant science papers come to the opposite conclusion – that BGV theorem strongly implies the universe had a beginning.

 Consider Guth’s 2007 paper Eternal inflation and its implications.
 In the abstract Guth writes,

 “Although inflation is generically eternal into the future, it is not eternal into the past: it can be proven under reasonable assumptions that the inflating region must be incomplete in past directions…”